 Full Time RV Living Family – Really?

-Before we launched as a full time RV family of 6, Tony and I would both put on extra weight, stop working out, stop smiling as much, and just feel a lack of motivation to get out of the house each winter.
+Before we launched as a full time RV family of 6, Tony and I would both put on extra weight, stop working out, stop smiling as much, and just feel a lack of motivation to get out of the house each winter in Minnesota.

 We would feel like all we were doing was WAITING for our next vacation.
 So, in February of 2017, we decided enough was enough.
 We needed to make some big changes in our lives.
 Little did we know that traveling full time with family, our family, was exactly what we were looking for.